PyCQA/flake8/docs/source/user/configuration.rst

 Configuration Locations
 =======================

-|Flake8| supports storing its configuration in the following places:
+|Flake8| supports storing its configuration in your project in one of

-- Your top-level user directory

-- In your project in one of ``setup.cfg``, ``tox.ini``, or ``.flake8``.
+``setup.cfg``, ``tox.ini``, or ``.flake8``.

-Values set at the command line have highest priority, then those in the project configuration file, then those in your user directory, and finally there are the defaults.
+Values set at the command line have highest priority, then those in the project configuration file, and finally there are the defaults.
 However, there are additional command line options which can alter this.

 Project Configuration